The Ideal Membership Problem and Abelian Groups: Finding a proof and the substitution technique

 where $\om_i$ is a primitive $p_i^{m_i}$-th root of unity.
 The substitution collection consists of all $h_i$, $i\in [s]$.
 For every variable $x_{i,j}, y_{i,j}$ we set $Y_{i,j}=\{x_{i,j}\}$ and $Y'_{i,j}=\{y_{i,j}\}$ satisfying condition 1(b).
 Then, for each variable $x_{i,j},y_{i,j}$ we choose $h_{i_{x_{i,j}}}=h_i$, $h_{i_{y_{i,j}}}=h_i$.
 Thus, condition 1(c) is satisfied.

 Now for every constraint in $\mc{P}$ which is of the form

 we add the following constraint in $\mc{P}'$

 Such construction of $\mc{P}'$ guarantees that conditions in (3) hold.
 Now it is immediate that our transformation of the problem to an equivalent problem over roots of unities is indeed a reduction by substitution.
-This together with the fact that there exists an algorithm to construct a \GB\ for the equivalent problem over roots of unities, see Lemma~\ref{lem:GB-L'}, give us the following theorem.

-\begin{theorem} Let $\zA$ be an Abelian group.
-Then $\IMP_d(\Dl)$ is polynomial time solvable for any finite constraint language $\Dl$ which is invariant under the affine operation of $\zA$. \end{theorem} \begin{proof} The discussion above tells us that $\xIMP_d(\Dl)$ is substitution reducible to a class of \xIMP, say $\mc Y$, where for every instance $(M',\mc{P}')$ of $\mc Y$ we can construct a \GB.
+This together with the fact that there exists an algorithm to construct a \GB\ for the equivalent problem over roots of unities, see Lemma~\ref{lem:GB-L'}, give us the following theorem. \begin{theorem}[\Cref{the:main-intro} paraphrased] Let $\zA$ be a finite Abelian group.
+Then $\IMP_d(\Dl)$ is polynomial time solvable for any finite constraint language $\Dl$ which is invariant under the affine operation of $\zA$.
+In fact, there exists a polynomial time algorithm that for any $d\in\zN$ and any instance $\cP$ of $\CSP(\Dl)$ constructs a $d$-truncated \GB\ for $\I(\mc P)$. \end{theorem} \begin{proof} The discussion above tells us that $\xIMP_d(\Dl)$ is substitution reducible to a class of \xIMP, say $\mc Y$, where for every instance $(M',\mc{P}')$ of $\mc Y$ we can construct a \GB.
 Hence, by \Cref{thm:sub+GB}, every instance $(M,\mc P)$ of $\chi\IMP_d(\Dl)$ is polynomial time solvable.
 Moreover, by item 2 of \Cref{thm:sub+GB}, we can construct a $d$-truncated \GB\ for $\I(\mc{P})$ thus $\IMP_d(\Dl)$ is polynomial time solvable. \end{proof}